yunxiangz/CS-Conference-Acceptance-Rates/README.md

-The acceptance rates of top computer science conferences
+The acceptance rates of top computer science conferences (CCF A)

 =====